 When it comes for design, my advice is to go simple!
 Neutral colours will tone in with whatever picnic gear you want to get in the future.

-This Luxury fitted Picnic Basket from the Fine Food Store is a great example of a high quality picnic basket!
+The Luxury fitted Picnic Basket above is from the Fine Food Store and’s a great example of a high quality picnic basket!

 This stylish and traditional basket is made of high-quality wicker with leather straps, and the contents are plain and elegant in white and cream.
 It’s one of the nicest picnic sets I’ve seen!